Arunragula/messy-migration/README.md

 > **Note to Assessor:** Per the submission guidelines, the detailed refactoring report documenting the changes made can be found in the `CHANGES.md` file.
-Please start by reviewing that document first.
+Please start by reviewing that document.
 >
 > ### **[Click here to view CHANGES.md](CHANGES.md)**
 >